johno/pixyll/_posts/2022-03-04-sole_proprietorship_examples.md

 ### 8. Virtual Assistant (VA)

-By now, you’re probably familiar with those little messages that pop up on a website asking if want live assistance when you first click on the page.
+By now, you’re probably familiar with those little messages that pop up on a website asking if you want live assistance when you first click on the page.

 The people sending you messages form the other side of the screen are called Virtual Assistants, or VAs for short.